M3fay1q/hamad_corporation_task/README.md

 # Hamad Corporation Task

 This Flutter application provides user login, account management, and background notifications with a 2-minute automatic logout for inactivity.
-Notifications are managed by `flutter_local_notifications`, while background tasks are handled by `workmanager`.
+Notifications are managed by `flutter_local_notifications`.

 ## Features